dhk465/Guidia/README.md

 sports, playgrounds for children, and parking.
 More keywords can be added to [recog_phrases.json](https://github.com/dhk465/symbolic_comp_one/blob/master/src/ica/recog_phrases.json).
 ```
-Chatbot=> Tell me what you would like to see or like to do in Prague.
+Guidia=> Tell me what you would like to see or like to do in Prague.
-Chatbot=> I can suggest a park in Prague for you.
+Guidia=> I can suggest a park in Prague for you.
 User=> I would like to ride a bike and eat something in a park.
-Chatbot=> I would recommend Bertramka, Františkánská zahrada, Obora Hvězda, Kampa, Petřín, Riegrovy sady, Stromovka, and Vyšehrad.
+Guidia=> I would recommend Bertramka, Františkánská zahrada, Obora Hvězda, Kampa, Petřín, Riegrovy sady, Stromovka, and Vyšehrad.
-Chatbot=> If you want something more specific, tell me more what you wish.
+Guidia=> If you want something more specific, tell me more what you wish.
 ```